OthmanKatout/Websites-Development-Projects-/README.md

 # 📝 Interactive To-Do List Application

 A dynamic, light-weight web application that helps users organize daily tasks into active and completed categories.
-Built with modern vanilla JavaScript, HTML5, and CSS3.
+Built with JavaScript, HTML5, and CSS3.

 ---